Student Government Elections

 View Public Records

 Election Commission meets weekly on Thursdays at 6pm.
 These meetings are available and accessible to the general public.
-Due to COVID-19 and recommendations to limit gatherings to no more than ten (10) persons, the Election Commission now meets online through an online meeting software.

 All governmental bodies are required to publish Open Meeting and Open Records and provide access to the general public under Chapter 21 and Chapter 22 of Iowa Code.
 Any records or questions should be addressed to the Election Commission Secretary.